Shippable/docs/sources/deploy/gke-state-env-vars.md

 ## Managed

-Managed jobs maintain their own state, and it cannot be customized.
+Managed jobs maintain their own state.
 To set environment variables for managed jobs, use the `params` resource.
 This resource type can be applied to manifests or individual images within a manifest.
 They can be overridden as your pipeline moves from one environment to another, and they have support for secure encrypted variables.

 ## Unmanaged

-In an unmanaged scenario, you'll be using a runCLI job with a GKE cliConfig [as described in the unmanaged section of our basic scenario](./gke#unmanaged-deployments).
+In an unmanaged scenario, you'll be using a runSh job with a GKE cliConfig [as described in the unmanaged section of our basic scenario](./gke#unmanaged-deployments).

-Managing state and utilizing ENVs is a critical part of writing robust runCLI and runSh scripts.
+Managing state and utilizing ENVs is a critical part of writing robust runSh scripts.
 This section will give a simple example of using state and ENVs to deploy to two GKE environments.

 First, we'll need an image to deploy.
 This image will be updated automatically via Shippable CI.
 You can check the [documentation](../ci/trigger-pipeline-jobs) for instructions on how to set that up.